Sweat Elite

 29/11/2019 Duración: 01h19min

-The son of legendary distance runner Steve Ovett joins the Sweat Elite podcast today - Freddy Ovett followed in his dads footsteps as a junior middle distance champion but after a persistent injury in his late teens, he was lead to Cycling and hasn’t looked back.
+The son of legendary distance runner Steve Ovett joins the Sweat Elite podcast today – Freddy Ovett followed in his dads footsteps as a junior middle distance champion but after a persistent injury in his late teens, he was lead to Cycling and hasn’t looked back.
 Freddy is based in Girona, Spain and trains on the bike full time.
 In this podcast episode, Freddy shares what it was like training under Steve as a junior, the change to Cycling and plenty of stories about Steve from back in his prime.
-Freddy is also a big advocate of old school training methods (limiting data usage) and talks at length about this.
+Freddy is also a big advocate of old school training methods (limiting data tracking) and talks in detail about this.
+Freddy can be found on Instagram: @freddyovett — — — Learn more about the training methods of the world’s best distance runners by subscribing to Sweat Elite: www.sweatelite.co/subscribe-now –

 26/11/2019 Duración: 01h07min

-Brian Livingstone - a seasoned Marathon runner and elite coach joins the Sweat Elite podcast this week to discuss Marathon specific training, old school training methods focused on "running with spirit" and working at Nike for 13 years.
+Brian Livingston – a seasoned Marathon runner and elite coach joins the Sweat Elite podcast this week to discuss Marathon specific training, old school training methods focused on “running with spirit” and working at Nike for 13 years.
 Brian has personal best times of 29:31 for the 10km, 1:06:26 for the Half Marathon and 2:21 for the Marathon.
-He is an elite/sub-elite coach for Berlin Track Club (and freelance), is full of running wisdom and shares plenty of it on this podcast episode.
+He is an elite/sub-elite coach for Berlin Track Club (and freelance), is full of training wisdom and shares plenty of it on this podcast episode.
+Brian can be found on Instagram: @blivin — — — Learn more about the training methods of the world’s best distance runners by subscribing to Sweat Elite: www.sweatelite.co/subscribe-now –

 25/11/2019 Duración: 01h04min

-Can stress effect your performance?
-In this episode, we interview a data scientist who has developed an application (we came across ourselves) that easily and cheaply measures an individuals stress levels and indicates when the best time to do harder, quality training sessions is and when the best time to focus on recovery is.
+In this episode we interview a data scientist who has developed an application that easily and affordably measures an individuals stress levels and indicates when the best time to do harder, quality training sessions is and when the best time to focus on recovery is.
 Marco Altini of HRV4Training is a scientist working at the intersection between technology, health and human performance.
 Almost a decade ago Marco learnt, through studies, the effects of stress on human performance and had the idea to create an application that could easily measure physiological stress using the phone camera.
 The app combines heart rate variability (HRV) measurements with subjective annotations of sleep quality, motivation, perceived performance during the last trainings and muscle soreness to provide you with guidance on a day to day basis.
+In this podcast episode, we discuss the studies about the effects of stress on human performance, as well as the HRV4Training Application.
+You can learn more about HRV4Training at their webs

 18/11/2019 Duración: 01h18min